Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/02-shell-intro.md

 ---
 ### Background

 Now that you have logged into the COLA computers, the computer is waiting for you to tell it what to do.
-In this class, we will also work on the NCAR supercomputer.
-Both use the Unix shell to receive commands telling the computer what to do.
+The Unix **shell** is used to receive commands telling the computer what to do.
+(Note: in the course, the name "Unix" is used, but everything said about "Unix" also applies to "Linux", which is an open-source implementation with many different versions.
+The COLA computer systems actually run a version of Linux called CentOS.)

 ### The Shell

-The shell is a program where users can type commands.
+The shell is a program where users can type commands to interface with the computer.
-With the shell, it's possible to invoke complicated programs like climate modeling software or simple commands that create an empty directory with only one line of code.
+With the shell, it's possible to invoke complicated programs like climate modeling software or simple commands that create an empty directory, often with only one line of code.
-The most popular Unix shell is Bash (the Bourne Again SHell --- so-called because it's derived from a shell written by Stephen Bourne).
+The most popular Unix/Linux shell is **bash** (the Bourne Again SHell --- so-called because it's derived from a shell written by Stephen Bourne).
 Bash is the default shell on most modern implementations of Unix and in most packages that provide Unix-like tools for Windows.

 When the shell is first opened, you are presented with a **prompt**,